 Bust-A-Move, known as Puzzle Bobble (パズルボブル) in Japan, is a puzzle game created by Taito as a spin-off to their popular Bubble Bobble series.
-Originally released in arcades, the Bust-A-Move was brought to the Sega Game Gear in 1996 by Santos.
-It is the only portable port of the original game.
+Originally released in arcades, the game was brought to the Sega Game Gear in 1996 by Santos.